MReza07/HR-Data-Analysis/README.md

 Attrition by Years with Current Manager: ​
 Attrition is highest for employees with 0-2 years with their current manager.

+Attrition is highest for Research & Development

 🛠️ Tools & Technologies

-Power BI – Dashboard development, modeling, DAX calculations
+Power BI Desktop (Version: 2024) – Dashboard development, modeling, DAX calculations

-Excel / CSV – Data cleaning and preparation
+Excel 2021 / CSV – Data cleaning and preparation

 Power Query – Data transformation